SpaceLearner/SessionRec-pytorch/README.md

 # Session-based Recommendation Library

+## Introduction

-Implementation of **Learning Multi-granularity User Intent Unit for Session-based Recommendation** from WSDM 2022.
+This is the implementation of **Learning Multi-granularity User Intent Unit for Session-based Recommendation** from WSDM 2022 and some other session-based recommendation baselines.

+## Dataset